Skip to content

 • to help students develop the necessary skills to become proficient performers and artists

-This course synthesizes the skills in drama and dance as they apply to music theatre for the student.
-The course will build on the skills regarding dramatic and dance techniques learned in ADB 3M1 and use Laban Movement for actors to build on character development.
-The culminating activity will be threefold, consisting of the student’s participation/performance in the department’s Musical Showcase (including learning about the technical aspects of theatre -advertising/promotion, set, prop costume construction and stage management), small ensemble performance in the graduation cabaret showcase, and a final dance exam.
+This course synthesizes the skills in vocal, theory, drama and dance as they apply to music theatre for the student.
+The course will build on the skills learned in ADB 3M1 and ADB 4M1.
+The culminating activity will consist of the student’s participation/performance in the department’s Mainstage Musical (including learning about the technical aspects of theatre -advertising/promotion, set, prop costume construction and stage management) and a final vocal and dance assessment.

 If you have any questions please contact Patricia Warnock, ACL of Music Theatre, at patricia.warnock@tdsb.on.ca